-Now let’s talk about the size of text, how we can increase and decrease it?
+Now let’s talk about the size of text, and how we can increase and decrease it.
 See the below code:

 Text('I am a string' ,style:TextStyle(fontSize:12))

-This is how you can give your text you desired size, just use the font size constructor and give it an integer or double value(having decimal format like 2.80 etc.).
+This is how you can give your text your desired size, just use the font size constructor and give it an integer or double value(having decimal format like 2.80, etc.).
 Use it if you want to make the text bigger or smaller.

-Text weight is actually the thickness of it, means how bold the text should look.
+Text weight is actually its thickness of it, which means how bold the text should look.
 See the below code:

 Text('I am a string' ,style:TextStyle(fontWeight: FontWeight.bold))